1) What is the San Fermin Festival?

 Hard question to answer, but most of our clients are between the ages of 20-65.
 But it varies with each group.
 We’ve had guests that are 60+ years of age as well as kids with their families and college students.
 We don’t have an age limit; you just have to be ready to have a good time!

-5) Where is the Pamplona Tours balcony located on the Bull Run?
+5) Where are the balconies located on the Bull Run?

-We also host guests at a separate balcony location, located at the famous Dead Man’s Curve.
-Click here for full information about this location.
+We also host guests at a balcony location located at the famous Dead Man’s Curve.

 6) Does your balcony space fill up?

 Yes!
 We accept only a small and exact number of people to watch from our balcony and share breakfast with us each morning.
-We want everyone to be able to see the run easily.
+We want everyone to be able to see the run.
 Therefore, we suggest that you reserve your space as soon as possible.

 7) Can I buy an extra day for a spot on the balcony?

-Yes, all of our tours include one morning to watch the run on our Balcony.
-We offer extra spaces to our package clients at
+Yes, all of our tours include a morning to watch the run on our Balcony.

 8) Why is the opening weekend more expensive?